Home » Central America and the Caribbean » Virgin Islands Google Maps & Wiki

 Its capital city is Charlotte Amalie, where the local time zone is UTC-4, which is 1 hour ahead of Washington DC during Standard Time.
 Note to the timezone in Charlotte Amalie: N/A.

 For nature lovers, we do note the following elevation data regarding Virgin Islands; mean elevation: N/A, elevation extremes; lowest point: Caribbean Sea 0 m, highest point: Crown Mountain 474 m.
-The lengths of its total coastline are: 188 km and the length of the land boundaries is 0 km.
+The length of its total coastline are: 188 km and the length of the land boundaries is 0 km.

 Current environmental issues in Virgin Islands; lack of natural freshwater resources.